Get Kids Excited to Become Big Brothers and Big Sisters

 Tell them how exciting it will be to be the older sibling and all the cool things you can do as a bigger family.
 Read them books about becoming a big brother or sister.
 Preschoolers might have lots of questions about the baby that’s coming soon.
 Try to answer them as best you can.
 If you’ve chosen a name for the new baby, be sure to tell your child what it is and use the name when you talk to your child about the baby.
 Using baby’s name in conversation helps kids transition to their new “big sister or brother” role.

-You can also show your youngster their baby pictures and album.
 Talk to them about how excited you were for their arrival, what is was like to care for them, how you’ll care for the new baby, and how they can help if they want to.

 Explain What to Expect When Baby Comes Home